adibarra/enchant-tweaker/README.md

 ## Modify Max Enchantment Levels
 Tweak the max level for individual enchantments.
-Not all vanilla enchantments scale by default.
-Some may require enabling their respective tweak to scale properly.
+Not all vanilla enchantments scale by default, some have capped effects at certain levels.
+For example: Protection 255 would still be affected by vanilla's 25 EPF cap despite going far above it.
+To avoid these limits you can enable a tweak from the 'Enhanced Enchantments' section (if available).

 <details>
 <summary> View Suggested Custom Enchantment Levels </summary>